 #4 Mussel & Burger Bar, 113 S 7th Street

-While I find mussels and burgers to be an unlikely combination, in this restaurant, it simply is the best of the best dishes that they serve.
+While I find mussels and burgers to be an unlikely combination, in this restaurant, it is merely the best of the best dishes that they serve.
 Some come for the fresh mussels (holy goodness, blue cheese beer pancetta mussels), some for the wide variety of burgers (more than beef burger combos here!), but premium seafood and meats and top quality ingredients are certain.

-The Mussel & Burger Bar menu also features Chef-inspired “pub grub” sandwiches, steaks, salads, and amazing appetizer selections, all with a gourmet twist.
+The Mussel & Burger Bar menu also features Chef-inspired “pub grub” sandwiches, steaks, salads, and impressive appetizer selections, all with a gourmet twist.
 Taylor ordered a marvelous plate of goodness-their take on Mac & Cheese-with four kinds of cheese, smoky bacon, and a topping made of bacon brown butter crumbs.
 Yum!

 My pick was, of course, a burger, but not just any ole burger.
 The Southern Bell (fried green tomatoes, remoulade sauce, and pimento cheese on a pretzel bun) is paired with sweet potato fries and a smoked pineapple dipping sauce.
 Did I die and go to heaven?
 Gracious, this is a remarkable dish!
-Mussel and Burger Bar also grinds their own meat in-house daily.
+Mussel and Burger Bar also grind their meat in-house daily.

 L is for Lip-Smacking